hashicorp/terraform-website/content/source/docs/enterprise/admin/backup-restore.html.md

 Terraform Enterprise's backup utility backs up all of the data stored in a Terraform Enterprise installation, including both the blob storage and the PostgreSQL database.
 It does not back up the the installation configuration.

+See [Data Security](../system-overview/data-security.html) for details about the contents of Terraform Enterprise's blob storage and database.

 ### API Authentication Token

 Calls to the backup API must be authenticated with a special bearer token, which can be found on the install dashboard (`https://<TFE HOSTNAME>:8800`) near the bottom of the page: